Search

 복사

-Three cat # even though there's '3 q' command, this line is printed because of auto-print
+One apple One apple Two banana Two banana Three cat # even though there's '3 q' command, this line is printed because of auto-print

 Plain Text